Karlodun/zramservice/README.md

 The scipt automatically choose best settings for zram drives and their purpose using the conf files.

+the config file is located under: /etc/zramservice.conf it should be self explanatory and does provide a zram swap drive per default.

 Memory is fetched in MB from conf files, zram requires byte, initialiser will convert automatically A simplified conversion rate between mem suffixes (1000)